p1ng-request/docs/templates/LinkedIn/LinkedIn_Extract_content_world_cloud.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook extracts the most used world in your LinkedIn posts.
+**Description:** This notebook provides a way to extract content from LinkedIn and visualize it in a word cloud.

 <div class="alert alert-info" role="info" style="margin: 10px">
 <b>Requirements:</b><br>